ACC 2102 Intermediate Accounting II

 Prereqs: ACC 2101

-- Identify, define and apply to practical transactions the concepts, principles and constraints that underlie financial accounting and reporting under GAAP (Generally Accepted Accounting Principles).
+- Identify and apply the concepts, principles and constraints that underlie financial accounting and reporting under GAAP (Generally Accepted Accounting Principles) to transactions related to non-current assets, long-term liabilities and stockholders' equity.

-- Journalize and post daily transactions and perform end-of-year procedures through the reversing entries emphasizing non-current asset, non-current liability and stockholder equity.
+- Accounting cycle - Journalize adjusting entries emphasizing end-of-year procedures for non-current assets, non-current liability and stockholder equity.

 Credit Hours: 3